Open-ForBC/OpenForBC/docs/nvidia/vGPU.md

 # NVIDIA vGPU

-NVIDIA vGPU is a propietary technology which allows multiple VMs to access a single physical GPU.
+NVIDIA vGPU is a proprietary technology which allows multiple VMs to access a single physical GPU.
 This allows dedicated graphics pass-through to multiple VMs using a single card.

 ## Features

 ### GPU Instance support

 vGPU supports GPU instances on GPUs that support NVIDIA Multi-Instance GPU (MIG) feature.
-In addition to all the MIG features, vGPU adds Single Root I/O Virtualization (SR-IOV) support for the virtual functions, which enables IOMMU protection for the VMs.
+In addition to all the MIG features, vGPU adds Single Root I/O Virtualization [(SR-IOV)](https://en.wikipedia.org/wiki/Single-root_input/output_virtualization) support for the virtual functions, which enables IOMMU protection for the VMs.

 To support GPU instances with vGPU the guest operating system must be Linux, the GPU needs to have MIG mode already enabled and the GPU instances must be created and configured (see [MIG-Backed vGPU configuration documentation](#configuring-mig-backed-vgpus)).

 ### API support on vGPU